Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Income Tax Penalties Under the Income Tax Act

-Section Default Description Amount of Penalty
+Section Default Description Amount of Income Tax Penalty

-140A(3) Failure to pay wholly or partly— Such amount as Assessing Officer may impose but not exceeding tax in arrears
+140A(3) Failure to pay wholly or partly— Such amount as the Assessing Officer may impose but not exceeding tax in arrears

 (a) self-assessment tax, or